ImageOptim/libimagequant/README.md

   * `liq_image_create_custom()` for RGB, ABGR, YUV and all other formats that can be converted on-the-fly to RGBA (you have to supply the conversion function).

 Note that "image" here means raw uncompressed pixels.
 If you have a compressed image file, such as PNG, you must use another library (e.g. libpng or lodepng) to decode it first.

+You'll find full example code in "example.c" file in the library source directory.

 ## Functions